 UnitedHealth CEO Andrew Witty testified before both the Senate Finance Committee and the House Energy and Commerce Committee in the spring of 2024.
 Under questioning, Witty acknowledged that Change Healthcare was "a relatively older company with older technologies" that UnitedHealth had been working to upgrade since acquiring it in 2022.

 That admission landed hard.
 A company processing one-third of American healthcare transactions was running on systems its own CEO described as outdated.
-The Citrix portal that the attackers used as their entry point lacked multi-factor login checks – a basic security control that has been industry standard practice for years.
+The Citrix portal that the attackers used as their entry point lacked multi-factor authentication -- a basic security control that has been industry standard practice for years and is required under 45 CFR §164.312(d) for verifying the identity of anyone accessing ePHI remotely.

 Congress responded with proposed legislation.
-The Health systems Security and clear ownership Act, introduced by Senators Ron Wyden and Mark Warner in September 2024, would impose minimum cybersecurity standards, require annual audits, and create penalties for executives who fail to meet rules.
+The Health Infrastructure Security and Accountability Act, introduced by Senators Ron Wyden and Mark Warner in September 2024, would impose minimum cybersecurity standards, require annual audits, and create penalties for executives who fail to meet requirements.
 It included $800 million in funding for rural hospitals and $500 million for all hospitals to implement enhanced cybersecurity.

-In 2025, a bipartisan group of senators reintroduced the Health Care Cybersecurity and Resiliency Act, requiring updates to the HIPAA Security Rule including mandatory MFA, data scrambling of health information, and regular penetration testing.
+In 2025, a bipartisan group of senators reintroduced the Health Care Cybersecurity and Resiliency Act, requiring updates to the HIPAA Security Rule including mandatory MFA, encryption of health information, and regular penetration testing.
 These proposals align with the new HIPAA Security Rule changes already in the pipeline.

 As of early 2026, neither bill had passed.
-The proposed HIPAA Security Rule overhaul published by HHS in December 2024 drew major industry pushback over setup costs.
-The gap between what happened and what’s been done about it remains wide.
+The proposed HIPAA Security Rule overhaul published by HHS in December 2024 drew significant industry pushback over implementation costs.
+The gap between what happened and what's been done about it remains wide.

 What Actually Changed in the Healthcare Industry